List of companies of India

 India is a country in South Asia.
-It is the seventh-largest country by area, the second-most populous country (with over 1.2 billion people), and the most populous democracy in the world.
+It is the seventh-largest country by area, the most populous country (with over 1.4 billion people), and the most populous democracy in the world.

-In 2019, the Indian economy was the world's fifth largest by nominal GDP and third largest by purchasing power parity.
+The Indian economy is the world's fifth largest by nominal GDP and third largest by purchasing power parity.
 Following market-based economic reforms in 1991, India became one of the fastest-growing major economies and is considered a newly industrialised country.

 For further information on the types of business entities in this country and their abbreviations, see: "Business entities in India".

 Largest firms

-This list shows firms in the Fortune Global 500, which ranks firms by total revenues reported before 31 March 2020.
-Only the top ranking firms (if available) are included as a sample.
+This list shows firms in the Fortune Global 500, which ranks firms by total revenues reported before 31 January 2025.
+Only the top 5 ranking firms (if available) are included as a sample.

 Notable firms

 This list includes notable companies with primary headquarters located in the country.
 The industry and sector follow the Industry Classification Benchmark taxonomy.
 Organizations which have ceased operations are included and noted as defunct.